Corporate Pride: How Companies Can Support Pride Month

 A few companies supporting pride month that really seem to understand what it means to be an ally include:

-- Converse’s Proud to Be campaign goes beyond just offering rainbow shoes.
-First, their shoes are available in gender-neutral sizing, making them more inclusive to transgender & non-binary folks.
-Their website also highlights queer joy, and they are donating to several LGBTQ+ organizations including the It Gets Better Project, The Ali Forney Center, BAGLY, and The Theater Offensive.
+• Converse’s Proud to Be campaign, in its eleventh year, goes beyond just offering rainbow shoes.
+First, their shoes are available for gender-neutral sizing, making them more inclusive to transgender and non-binary folks.
+Their website also highlights queer joy, and they are donating to several LGBTQ+ organizations including the It Gets Better Project, IGLYO, and Homotopia.
+Converse Pride website states: “Converse has always stood with the proud, the daring, and the unapologetic…For our 2025 ‘Proud to Be’ celebration, we’re not looking back, we’re lighting the way forward towards a future of love and joy for everyone.’

 Pride Month is an important time because it promotes visibility and encourages acceptance, which are luxuries that have not always been afforded to the LGBTQ+ community.
-There is still so much to be done in the US and around the world – work that requires collaboration between members of the community and organizations that aim to uplift them.
-As great as it would be to see the entire world covered in rainbows, what really matters is when corporations who have the resources to impact change step up and show up to make the world a better place for the LGBTQ+ community.
+There is still so much to be done in the U.S. and around the world – work that requires collaboration between members of the community and organizations that aim to uplift them.
+As great as it would be to see the entire world covered in rainbows, what really matters is when corporations with the resources to impact change step up and show up to make the world a better place for the LGBTQ+ community.
 Those who are just looking to take advantage of the rainbow wave and sell a few colorful fanny packs might end up getting swept away instead.

 C+R and its CultureBeat® division’s mission is to provide brands with the knowledge they need to deeply know the LGBTQ+ cohort and the intricacies of their motivations, drivers, and challenges.
 We join this community in celebrating Pride Month and the rainbows that come with it!